breandan/pantograph/README.md

 ## Usage

-Arbitrary Python code can be recovered by passing variables to Pantograph like so:
+Arbitrary dataflow can be recovered by passing variables to Pantograph like so:

 ```
 z = 'Hello '
 y = ' Pantograph '
 a = z + y + '!'
 p = PGraph(a, z, y)
 ```

 For more details, check out the [Jupyter notebook](pantograph.ipynb).